 Google's engineers have said there are at least 200 'ranking signals' which affect whether you can rank above your competitors or not for searches which will bring you new business.
 To make SEO even more challenging, many of them change frequently in Google's algorithm updates.

 So, it can be really tough knowing what matters in SEO and what doesn't.
-To help give you focus, here we show some really common mistakes we have seen again and again as we have worked on SEO consulting and training projects.
+To help give you focus, here we show some really common mistakes we have seen again and again from our experience working on SEO consulting and training projects.

 We think SEO isn't just for SEO specialists, all 'hands-on' marketers need to understand the main factors so they can ask the tough questions of SEO specialists and agencies - we hope this guide helps you do just that.